Holiday bookings soar as Britons hope for travel restart

 Britain’s route back to normality is helped by rapid progress with its vaccine plan.
 Over 17.7 million people, or a quarter of the population, have already had a first dose of the jab.
 The government is also considering options for vaccine passports.

+Sounding a note of caution, Bernstein analysts warned that slower vaccine programmes in mainland Europe could still scupper the recovery in cross-border tourism this summer.

+“Unless that meaningfully improves in short order, we worry that governments will be unwilling to lift restrictions by summer,” Bernstein’s Daniel Roeska said.

-The airlines and travel companies hope such progress will mean that from May 17 the UK will end its holiday ban and remove a 10-day quarantine requirement, a big deterrent for holidaymakers, and some of its COVID-19 testing rules.
+Airlines and travel companies hope travel to Europe will open up and that progress on Britain’s vaccination programme will mean that from May 17 the UK will end its holiday ban and remove a 10-day quarantine requirement, a big deterrent for holidaymakers, and some of its COVID-19 testing rules.

 Reporting by Sarah Young, Editing by Paul Sandle and Susan Fenton